 Arts and culture are a vibrant part of Montgomery County life.
 This fund honors the spirit of the Montgomery County Performing Arts Society after it closed its doors in 2018 and will support the performing and visual arts and cultural activities.

 MCCF Environmental Preservation & Sustainability Fund

 Support the environment and ecology initiatives.
-Grants will be available from this fund during the 2020 grant cycle.
+Grants are currently not available from this fund.

 MCCF Health and Wellness Fund